HosseinAnari/RM/Readme.md

       path to the output files.
    --threads-number or -tn (default = 1)
-      the number of parallel working threads --min-mapping-score or -mms (default = 20)
+      the number of parallel working threads --min-mapping-identity or -mm1 (default = 0.5)
-      the minimum of read mapping score --num-kmer-samples or -nks (default = 20)
+      the minimum acceptable identity of the alignment --num-kmer-samples or -nks (default = 15)
-      the number of kmers sampled from read --min-hit-length or -mhl (default = 17)
+      the number of kmers sampled from read --min-hit-length or -mhl (default = 13)
       the minimum acceptable length of alignment after soft-clipping --max-alignment-length or -mal (default = 1000)
       the maximum acceptable length of alignment --max-fragment-length or -mfl (default = 2000)
-      the maximum acceptable length of fragment --max-num-locations or -mnl (default = 20)
+      the maximum acceptable length of fragment --max-num-locations or -mnl (default = 15)
-      the maximum number of location of candidate hits to examine --alignment-bound or -ab (default = 7)
+      the maximum number of location of candidate hits to examine --alignment-bound or -ab (default = 5)
-      the length of bound of banded alignment --clipping-stringency or -ci (default = 2)
+      the length of bound of banded alignment --clipping-stringency or -ci (default = 1)
       the stringency of soft-clipping
       0 : no soft clipping
       1 : low
       2 : medium
       3 : high
-   --bam-format or -bf (default = FALSE)
+   --bam-format or -bf
-      the alignment format (.sam or .bam) --alignment-mode or -am (default = 0)
+      the alignment file in .BAM format --alignment-mode or -am (default = 2)
       the alignment mode
+      -1 : Competitive, unique-bests
-      0 : Competitive, only-best
+      -2 : Competitive, random-best
-      1 : Competitive, all-bests
+      -3 : Competitive, all-bests
+      1 : Normal, unique-bests
-      2 : Normal, only-best
+      2 : Normal, random-best
       3 : Normal, all-bests
+      0 : Normal, all-hits

+   --interleaved or -i
+      precess the fastq file as interleaved paired-end reads

 <version or v>
    To show the versions of PanTools and Neo4j.